Everything To Know About Buying a House Sign

-House signs are, whether you realise it or not, an important aspect of any home or business.
+House signs, and signage in general, are an important aspect of any home or business.
 They serve as a way to identify one property from another, not to mention give a first impression that counts.
-In this blog, we'll explore the key elements to ensure you get right when it comes to choosing a house sign, where to place it and why slate is the best material to go for.
+In this blog, we'll explore the key elements to ensure you get it right when it comes to choosing a house sign, and everything you need to know before you buy.

 First and foremost, let's look at how house signs came around and the important role they play in the day-to-day running of your home.
 It's hard to specifically pinpoint a time when the first house sign came about, but what we do know is that they have been around for many centuries.
 Earliest dates go back to ancient civilisations such as Greece, Rome and Egypt, where they were commonly used to make the entrance of public buildings and businesses.
 These signs often featured inscribed symbols and decorative features and were typically made from stone, wood or metal.

-Fast forward to 1708 and we can see the first instance of a street being numbered in the UK, which according to the Postal Museum, was Prescot Street in Goodman's Fields, London.
-This was the start of house number signs as we know them today and also the start of the address system today.
+Fast forward to 1708 and we can see the first instance of a street being numbered in the UK, which according to the Postal Museum, was Prescot Street (pictured below) in Goodman's Fields, London.
+This was the start of house number signs as we know them today and also the start of the address system.

 While this is something we can take for granted, house signs can also play a crucial role in assisting emergency workers to identify and reach your property, which can be crucial should time be of the essence.